-- 1 If the buyer believes that the cotton or cotton waste is false packed, mixed packed or in plated bales, every bale that is subject to the claim must be inspected by the nominated representatives of the sellers and the buyers. - The buyer must claim for false packed, mixed packed or plated bales within six months (26 weeks) of the date of arrival of the cotton.
-The bales to be claimed must be set aside for inspection for 28 days (four weeks) after the claim is made and the inspection must be done by the nominated representatives of the sellers and the buyers.
-If the seller tells the buyer within 14 days (two weeks) of the claim being proved that they intend to take back this cotton, they have the right to do so.
-If the buyer has already paid for the cotton, the seller must buy it back at the market value of good cotton on the date the claim is proved by the nominated representatives and repay the buyer their substantiated expenses. - If the seller does not take back the cotton, the claim must be settled based on the market value of good cotton on the date the claim is proved to the seller.
-The seller must also repay the buyer their substantiated expenses. - 4 Foreign matter the buyer must claim for foreign matter in the cotton within six months (26 weeks) of the date of arrival of the cotton.
-The bales to be claimed must be set aside for inspection for 28 days (four weeks) after the claim is made and the inspection must be done by the nominated representatives of the sellers and the buyers.
-The buyer will be able to claim reasonable substantiated expenses from the seller for removal of the foreign matter.
+- If the buyer believes that the cotton or cotton waste is false packed, mixed packed or in plated bales, every bale that is subject to the claim must be inspected by the Controller or Nominated Representative of the sellers and the buyers. - The buyer must claim for false packed, mixed packed or plated bales within six months (26 weeks) of the date of arrival of the cotton.
+The bales to be claimed must be set aside for inspection for 28 days (four weeks) after the claim is made and the inspection must be done by the Controller or Nominated Representative of the sellers and the buyers.
+If the seller tells the buyer within 14 days (two weeks) of the claim being proved that he intends to take back this cotton, he has the right to do so.
+If the buyer has already paid for the cotton, the seller must buy it back at the market value of good cotton on the date the claim is proved by the Controller or Nominated Representative and repay the buyer his substantiated expenses. - If the seller does not take back the cotton, the claim must be settled based on the market value of good cotton on the date the claim is proved to the seller.
+The seller must also repay the buyer his substantiated expenses.

+- Foreign matter the buyer must claim for foreign matter in the cotton within six months (26 weeks) of the date of arrival of the cotton.
+The bales to be claimed must be set aside for inspection for 28 days (four weeks) after the claim is made and the inspection must be done by the Controller or Nominated Representative of the sellers and the buyers.
+The buyer will be able to claim reasonable substantiated expenses from the seller for removal of the foreign matter. - In the event that either party fails to nominate their controller or nominated representatives within the 14 days (2 weeks) deadline and reply to the claim of the other, the other party may proceed with inspection by a Member Controller only.